 **Note: You want to cook the spices and tomato paste for a bit because the heat will develop most of their flavors as they toast and begin to brown.**

 Stir in the canned crushed tomatoes.
 You can also use canned whole Roma tomatoes and squish them with your hands to help break them up.
 Bring the mixture up to a simmer over low heat.

-Slowly stir in the heavy cream and fresh chopped cilantro.
+Slowly stir in the half and half and fresh chopped cilantro.
 Brink back up to a simmer.